conda/ceps/cep-02.md

 ## Backward Compatibility

-* Any plugin hook added to Conda should default to the way Conda works in the latest major release as of accepting this CEP.
+* Any plugin hook added to Conda should default to the way Conda works in the latest major release as of accepting its related CEP.

 * Future updates to the defaults of the Conda plugin hooks should be reviewed for backward compatibility and follow clear a compatibility